Free Shipping on All Orders

 Quick Answer: Can You DIY a Mini Split with R-32 or R-454B?

+A pre-charged Zone Air DIY mini split ships with R-454B factory-sealed in the quick-connect line set, so a 2026 homeowner installs it with no refrigerant handling, no vacuum pump, and no EPA 608 license.
 Yes — you can install certain R-32 and R-454B mini splits yourself, as long as the system uses pre-charged, quick-connect line sets.

 • R-32 and R-454B are the primary eco-friendly replacements for R-410A, and a growing number of DIY-ready systems now ship with them.